2014 Fort Hood shootings

-On April 2, 2014, a shooting spree was perpetrated at several locations on the Fort Hood military base near Killeen, Texas.
+On Wednesday, April 2, 2014, a shooting spree was perpetrated at several locations on the Fort Hood military base near Killeen, Texas.
 Four people, including the gunman, were killed while 14 additional people were injured; 12 by gunshot wounds.
-The shooter, 34-year-old Army Specialist Ivan Lopez, died of a self-inflicted gunshot wound.
+The shooter, 34-year-old Army Specialist Ivan Lopez-Lopez, died of a self-inflicted gunshot wound.

 Shootings

 Immediately prior to the shooting, Lopez went to the 49th Transportation Battalion administrative office where he tried to obtain a ten-day leave form so he could attend to "family matters".
 However, he was informed that he would have to come back later to retrieve it, sparking a verbal altercation between him and several other soldiers.
 The request was ultimately denied because Lopez had already secured housing in an apartment in Killeen.